-The company commits to respect the rights and protections accorded to human rights defenders in its areas of operations.
+The company commits to respect the rights and protections accorded to human rights, land, environmental, and labour rights defenders in its areas of operations.

 - a.
-Formalised its commitment, that is endorsed by senior management, to respect the rights and protections accorded to human rights defenders in its areas of operations? - b.
+Formalised its commitment, that is endorsed by senior management, to respect the rights and protections accorded to human rights, land, environmental, and labour rights defenders in its areas of operations? - b.
 Assigned senior management or board-level responsibilities and accountability for carrying out this commitment? - c.
 Committed financial and staffing resources to implement this commitment?

-D.02 Security and Conflict-Affected Areas
+D.02 Security and Conflict-Affected and High-Risk Areas (CAHRAs)